 Through his independent record label Coverage Records, Davis also produced "Johnny Aloha: Lavapalooza," an album featuring Hawaiian-style "tiki music" covers of rock and rap hits, "Mozzapella," an a cappella cover act, and "Phaser Rock: All Fired Up," a comedy album for fans of Star Trek.

-In his spare time, Davis enjoys visiting art museums, watching Turner Classic Movies, and playing Scrabble.
+In his spare time, Davis enjoys hiking, visiting art museums, watching Turner Classic Movies, and playing Scrabble.